jpulido12/jpulido12.github.io/_pages/cv.md

 **Neuroscience of Cognitive Control Lab**, Princeton University

-Researcg Intern, June - Aug 2023
+Research Intern, June - Aug 2023

 Advisors: Jonathan Cohen & Harrison Ritz

 Investigated whether individuals compensated when perturbed in between switching from one task to another

 **Human Psychophysiology Lab**, Providence College

 Lab Manager, Aug 2022 - Present

 Research Assistant, May 2021 - Present

 Advisor: Joanna Morris

 [morrislabpc.org](morrislabpc.org)

 Elucidating the perceptual and cognitive processes involved in reading utilizing EEG/ERP with an aim to develop a computational model of reading

 **Risk and Prevention Lab**, Providence College